xuhui1990/zlatankr.github.io/_posts/2017-03-06-mle-gradient-descent.md

 ### Gradient Descent

-Once we have an objective function, we can generally take its derivative with respect to the parameters (weigths), set it equal to zero, and solve for the parameters to obtain the ideal solution.
+Once we have an objective function, we can generally take its derivative with respect to the parameters (weights), set it equal to zero, and solve for the parameters to obtain the ideal solution.
 However, in the case of logistic regression (and many other complex or otherwise non-linear systems), this analytical method doesn't work.
 Instead, we resort to a method known as gradient descent, whereby we randomly initialize and then incrementally update our weights by calculating the slope of our objective function.
 When applying the cost function, we want to continue updating our weights until the slope of the _gradient_ gets as close to zero as possible.
 We can show this mathematically:

 \begin{align}
 \ w:=w+\triangle w